zhoujs93/nockchain/README.md

 ### How do I know if it's mining?

-No way to manually check mining status yet.
-We're working on it.

-In the meantime, you can check the logs for mining activity.
+You can check the logs for mining activity.

 If you see a line that looks like: